Sevilla says a player has tested positive for COVID-19 - WHIZ News

-The club did not disclosed the name of the player on Wednesday.
+The club did not disclose the name of the player on Wednesday.
 It said he has not shown symptoms of COVID-19 and was in good health and isolated at home.

 The announcement by Sevilla came a day after Real Madrid said forward Mariano tested positive for COVID-19 and also had to be isolated from the rest of the squad.
 Madrid plays at Manchester City on Aug.
 7 in the Champions League.